IBM-Cloud/box-watson/README.md

 Bluemix sample/tutorial: Integrating Box API's with Watson built on IBM Bluemix
 ===

+What does this app do?
+===
+This app is a demo that showcases how quickly and easily an app can be built on Bluemix using the Personality Insights service from IBM Watson and the Box Service.

+When you visit the app it will ask you to login in with your Box.com account.
+Once you login the app will retrieve all the `.txt` files from your Box account.
+You can then click on each file in your account to let IBM Watson analyze the personality of the author of each of your files.

 INSTALLATION
 ===
 * Sign up for a [Bluemix](http://bluemix.net) account